joshuayapwj98/Vector-Space-Model/README.txt

-This is the README file for A0000000X's submission Email(s): e0000000@u.nus.edu
+This is the README file for A0218297U's and AXXXXXXXU's submission Email(s): e0544333@u.nus.edu,

 == Python Version ==